 By knowing where the channels are located in the 5.8GHz frequency spectrum, the channel bandwidth, and how much separation there is between channels can help avoid video interference.

 - DJI FPV 50mbps – 40Mhz

 - Shark Byte – 27MHz

 The commonly used 5.8GHz analog bands are A, B, E, F and R. The other bands are rarely used but they do exist.
 Each band has a unique set of frequencies, though some frequencies may be repeated on other bands.

 |Band||CH 1||CH 2||CH 3||CH 4||CH 5||CH 6||CH 7||CH 8|

-Back in the days, the majority of video transmitter only supported 8 channels, and different brands would use different bands on their VTX’s.
+Back in the days, the majority of video transmitter only supported 8 channels (one band), and different brands would use different bands on their VTX’s.
 However modern VTX’s are now compatible with multiple bands, so that’s not something to be concerned about anymore.

 - Band A: Team BlackSheep (TBS), RangeVideo, SpyHawk, FlyCamOne USA